dacyber/Inclination-Sensor/README.md

 Hello,
 I decided to write down my Motivation for this tiny Project.

-In my real life I'am a ambitious Biker.
+In my real life I'am an ambitious Biker.
 To improve my skill and to get better control of the bike I decided to learn hanging-off(wo knee down).